CMU-CORGI/CMU-CORGI.github.io/index.md

 ### 2024

- * 2024-07-17: CORGi will have two papers at MICRO'24: _Tyr: Taming Dataflow Parallelism for Better Locality_ and _Leviathan: A Unified System for General-Purpose Near-Data Computing_.
+ * 2024-07-17: CORGi will have two papers at MICRO'24: _The Tyr Dataflow Architecture: Improving Locality by Taming Parallelism_ and _Leviathan: A Unified System for General-Purpose Near-Data Computing_.
 Congrats to Nikhil, Mitchell, Souradip, and Brian!
  * 2024-07-12: [Sara](people/sara.html) gave talks at HotCarbon'24 and OSDI'24 on sustainable storage systems.
  * 2024-05-10: [Brian](people/brian.html) was [hooded](images/2024-05-10-bschwedo-hooding.jpg)!
 Congrats on the [PhD](images/2024-05-10-bschwedo-reception.jpg), Dr. Schwedock!
  * 2024-05-03: [Sara](people/sara.html)'s _FairyWREN_ project, a sustainable flash caches for the datacenter, was accepted to appear at OSDI'24.